edualvarado/unity-antagonistic-controller/README.md

 <a name="Results"></a>
 ## Results

-The repository contains a natural environment containing different dynamic, non-rigid assets that the character can interact with.
+The repository contains a natural environment in the scene `Scene - Outdoor Environment` containing different dynamic, non-rigid assets that the character can interact with.

 <p align="center">
   <img src="Docs/Gifs/rotatingFieldShort.gif" width="75%">